Aldynenn/MacroPad/README.md

 The code is mainly written for the 5V variant of the Arduino Pro Micro, but due to its simplicity, it can work with other boards, which support HID.

-The project is not overly optimized, the size and speed can surely be improved if done without the Arduino framework, but my main focus was simplicity, rather than a small build size and more speed.
+The project is not overly optimized, it can surely be improved if it's done without the Arduino framework, but my main focus was simplicity, rather than a smaller build size and quicker speed.

 The project is made using the PlatformIO Visual Studio Code extension.

 ## Macros